Brownfield Redevelopment Financing Program - 186-0420-20

 Description of Agency

-- To assess the effectiveness of DEQ’s and MSF’s administration of BRA work plans.
+- To assess the effectiveness of EGLE and MSF’s efforts to administer the Program.

-- To assess DEQ’s and MSF’s compliance with statutory reporting requirements.
+- To assess EGLE and MSF’s compliance with statutory reporting requirements.

 ← Back to all work in progress